dpwdec/cv/README.md

 	 - Maya, Blender, Zbrush
 	 - Unity, UE4
 	 - Processing (and P5.js)
+	 - Logic, Max MSP
+ - Write real world code to accomplish my goals and augment my tools.
+Such as animations using `Java` in Processing.
+Game code suing `C#`

 #### "Organiser, results driven and tech focused"
 I worked with *Secret Cinema* to produce interactive sound design for an immersive theatre experience.
 This required organising and collaborating with a team of over thirty artists to produce generative soundscapes appropriate to their work.
 To accomplish this required the use of multiple interlocking sound and visual technologies, such as Max msp generative music systems and live sound processing with Ableton.